 - Hosted summer lectures and community sings with Dr. Jerry Blackstone of the University of Michigan.

 - Produced and hosted a major regional choral music conference for choral conductors and choral singers with Leonard Slatkin, Music Director of the Detroit Symphony Orchestra as Keynote Speaker and Dr. Jason Harris from Oberlin College as Plenary Speaker,

-- Produced and hosted a sold-out, 1,100-seat performance of the Verdi Requiem, with 150 SRO attendees, commemorating the 16 performances of the requiem at the Terezin Concentration Camp in WWIIl.
-Our concert featured Metropolitan Opera-affiliated soloists and renowned speakers: The Consul General of the State of Israel, The Consul General of the Czech Republic, Archbishop Allen Vigneron of the Archdiocese of Detroit, Rabbi Joseph Krakoff of Congregation Shaarey Zedek, and Rochelle Riley of the Detroit Free Press.
+- Produced and hosted a sold-out, 1,100-seat performance of the Verdi Requiem, with 150 SRO attendees, commemorating the 16 performances of the requiem at the Terezin Concentration Camp in WWII.
+Our concert featured Metropolitan Opera-affiliated soloists and renowned speakers: the Consul General of the State of Israel, the Consul General of the Czech Republic, Archbishop Allen Vigneron of the Archdiocese of Detroit, Rabbi Joseph Krakoff of Congregation Shaarey Zedek, and Rochelle Riley of the Detroit Free Press.